 Sweet potatoes offer nutrients that are good for you, making them a good food to include in your menu rotation.
-However, most fries are deep fried, which isn’t healthy.
+They're filled with fiber, vitamin A, vitamin C, manganese, and more.
+However, most fries are deep fried, which isn't healthy.
 Luckily, these fries are baked and use little to no oil for a much healthier alternative.

 There are a couple reasons your fries might not be crispy enough.
 Your oven may not be a hot enough temperature, and they might be undercooked.
 Make sure to follow the recipe and bake them until they're a nice golden brown.

 To prevent soggy fries, coat them in cornstarch, toss in a little bit of oil, and bake on a parchment lined baking sheet until the fries are golden brown.
 If they are soggy you can try reheating on a parchment paper lined baking sheet at 450°F in 5 minute increments.

 A good finger food is great for a snack, appetizer, or fun side dish!
 Feel free to eat your fill of these healthy recipes as they're all made with plant based whole foods:

 - Baked Vegan Mini Corn Dogs

 Crispy Oven Sweet Potato Fries

 - Preheat oven to 450 F/ 230 C

 - Cut potatoes into ¼ inch matchstick shaped strips, trying to make sure they are all around the same size so they bake evenly and crispy.
 I use a mandoline to make it easy.
 I like to keep the skins on but you can peel them if you prefer.